Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Image of a Norit box and bottle, with small black tablets

-Languages Spoken in Sumatra
+What Languages are Spoken in Sumatra?

 There are 52 unique languages spoken throughout Sumatra.
 From Acehnese in the far north to the Minangkabau in the south.